tylernlyons/Studium/README.md

 ## Getting Started

-1. Ensure you're CD'd into the `termproject4300` directory.
+1. Ensure you're CD'd into the `Studium` directory.

 2. Run the development server: